hellocoop/hello.dev/src/faqs/README.md

 ### *1) What is Hellō?*

+Hellō is a service that simplifies registration and log in of your users.
+Hellō uses OpenId Connect, the same protocol used by Apple, Facebook, and Google in their social log in services.

 ### *2) How much does Hellō cost?*

 Hellō is currently free, and will continue to be free until the co-operative decides Hellō has reached a critical mass of adoption.
 Early adopters of Hellō will be rewarded to minimize or eliminate paying for Hellō in the future.